 - Hairdresser Cut And Laceration FAQs

-- Sue A Hairdresser For Cutting You Through A No Win No Fee Claim
+- Suing A Hairdresser With A No Win No Fee Solicitor

 We have created this guide to help those who have suffered cuts and scars from a hair salon or barbers.
 In the sections below, we explain how you could claim if a hairdresser cuts you.
 We also explain the duty of care that a barber or hairdresser has towards their customers.
 In addition, we look at how to calculate compensation payouts for hairdressing injuries.